opowell/jas/README.md

 # JAS
 A javascript app server.

-# Requirements
-Node.js

 # Quick start
 1. Download project for your platform.
 2. Unzip.
-3. Open terminal in /src folder.
+3. Open terminal in `/src` folder.
-4. `node ./server/jas.js`
+4. Execute `../node/v20.15.0-darwin-x64/bin/node ./server/jas.js`
+- If necessary, download Node.js for your system and modify the path.

 # Files
 - apps - files for apps